wjamieyeh/project_django/README.md

 A new Github Repo that includes the following sections

 * Introduction
-  - A game blog that introduces console games with CRUD for user's to keep a list of games to play
+  - A game blog that introduces console games with CRUD for user's to keep a list of games to display and vote
 * Technologies
-  - javascript(jquery) django, postgres, ajax
+  - javascript(jquery) django, postgres, external API
 * MVP
   - user auth login/logout
   - user can CRUD their list of games